MechanicalDragon0687/BAX/docs/anim.md

 Since both screens have the same height (240px), they can be treated as a single, contiguous 720px width screen.
 This allows dual-screen animations to be contained within a single video frame stream.

-  - If both screens are to be used, the row offset should be set to 0 and the width to 720.
+  - If both screens are to be used, the column offset should be set to 0 and the width to 720.

-  - If only the top screen is to be used, the row offset should be set to 0 and the width to 400.
+  - If only the top screen is to be used, the column offset should be set to 0 and the width to 400.

-  - If only the bottom screen is to be used, then the row offset parameter can be set to 400 and the width to 240.
+  - If only the bottom screen is to be used, then the column offset parameter can be set to 400 and the width to 240.

-  - If your animation only takes up a chunk of the screen and has a fixed background, you could tweak the row offset and width parameters to make it smaller.
+  - If your animation only takes up a chunk of the screen and has a fixed background, you could tweak the column offset and width parameters to make it smaller.

   - In any other case, feel free to experiment!